 The budget pick.
 Genuine leather (not full or top grain), but at $89, that's expected.
 Light, simple, functional.
 Fits a 13-inch laptop.
 Open top, no closure.
 One interior pocket.

 Here's the honest truth: this bag will not last five years.
 The leather is thin and will show wear within 12 months of daily use.
-But if you're on a budget and need something that looks decent now, it works.
-I'd recommend it as a temporary solution or a weekend bag rather than your daily workhorse.
+But if you're on a budget and need something that's decent now, it works.
+We recommend considering the factors above.

 Here's my organization hierarchy: